therealchjones/mffer/docs/autoextract.md

 ## Extended Description

 `autoextract` semi-automatically creates a package of data files from the latest release of Marvel Future Fight.
-It requires user interaction at several times in the process to perform functions on Android emulators.
+It requires user interaction at some points in the process to perform functions on Android emulators.
 With a minimum of pre-installed software, `autoextract` will obtain the remainder of necessary software. `autoextract` installs software into temporary directories in an attempt to minimize changes to its host system, but does not use a `chroot` jail or other mechanisms to truly isolate itself.

 By default, `autoextract` prints information only when giving instructions for user interaction.
 To add brief informational messages about the current step in the process, add the `-v` option.
 Adding the option again enables "debug" output that includes echoing all shell commands in `autoextract` and printing the default output from each individual tool called.
 Adding further `-v` options has no effect.

-The final product created by `autoextract` is a directory named `MFF-data-`_`version`_ within the directory _`output_directory`_, where _`version`_ is determined from the version of Marvel Future Fight downloaded, i.e., the latest available version.
-Within `MFF-data-`_`version`_ are uncompressed copies of the extracted Unity asset bundles as well as an `assets` directory containing JSON-formatted versions of the individual assets extracted from the asset bundles.
-This allows _`output_directory`_ to be passed unchanged as the argument to the `--datadir` option in `mffer` for further processing.

-_`output_directory`_ also includes the directory `MFF-device-files-`_`version`_, a copy of all Marvel Future Fight files installed by the game on Android, in a directory hierarchy copied directly from the Android emulator's filesystem.
+The final product created by `autoextract` is a directory named `MFF-device-files-`_`version`_, a copy of all Marvel Future Fight files installed by the game on Android, in a directory hierarchy copied directly from the Android emulator's filesystem.

 ## Requirements